Yorkie Poo Breed Guide

 Yorkie Poo Information & History

-A cross between a Yorkshire Terrier and a toy Poodle, the Yorkie Poo breed is known for being a designer pooch with all the best qualities.
-Designer breeds can be characterized as any dog that is a hybrid between two or more popular breeds.
+A cross between a Yorkshire Terrier and a toy poodle, the Yorkie Poo breed, or Yorkie Poodle mix, is known for being a designer breed with all the best qualities.
+A designer dog breed can be characterized as any dog that is a hybrid between two or more popular breeds.
 Yorkie Poos have only been around for the past 10 years, making them one of the newest breeds to date.
+Similar dog breeds that you can learn more about are the miniature poodle and rat terrier!

 They were originally created to be a small, hypoallergenic dog that was versatile and easy to care for.
-This toy-sized companion combines the best qualities of each breed – small in size, healthy genetics, and a calmed temper.
+They’re known for their hypoallergenic coat, a combination of their parent breed—a Yorkie’s soft, silky fur and a poodle’s curly fur.
+This combination supposedly causes less allergic reactions in people, making this toy-sized companion dog a favorite for any dog lover.
+They’re a combo of the best qualities in Yorkshire Terriers and poodles – small in size, healthy genetics, and a calm temper.
 Best of all, each Yorkie Poo pup showcases very different personalities depending on their genetics.

 Yorkie Poo Temperament & Personality